codinasion-archive/codinasion-programme/programme/pattern-3/index.md

 ---
 title: Print Pattern 3
-Write a Python programme to print the given pattern.
+description: Write a Python programme to print the given pattern.
 contributors:
   - seraph776
 ---